 Succulent plants are as lovely as they are easy to grow.
 The best part is that its leaves and stem provide an endless number of identical plants through simple propagation.
 Growing succulents from clippings is both fun and rewarding.
-They grow quickly and with minimal effort, and the resulting plants make great gifts and lively home decor.
+They quickly grow with minimal effort, and the resulting plants make great gifts and lively home decor.
 A well-clipped leaf or stem is practically all a gardener needs to grow an entirely new succulent with success.

 Propagating from a Leaf Clipping

 It is easy to remove a succulent leaf from a healthy plant without disrupting its appearance or hindering its growth.
-Also, when a succulent has grown “leggy,” with a long stem that some growers dislike, they can separate each of the plant’s many leaves and grow them into new plants.
+Also, when a succulent has grown "leggy," with a long stem that some growers dislike, they can separate each of the many leaves and grow them into new plants.

 Prepare the Soil